-- Are not related to producer-to-consumer direct marketing. - Are for production related expenses, including food production and the purchase of farm equipment, tools, materials, supplies and other related costs (section 4.6.4). - Depend on the purchase or lease-to-own of a vehicle-vehicles can be leased, but not leased-to-own or purchased (section 4.6.4). - Benefit only one agricultural producer, vendor, or individual.
-Applicants must collaborate with others to benefit the larger community. - Promote general food consumption (unrelated to a specific product or service) (section 4.6.4). - Depend upon a critical component (such as land and structures) not in place or useable at the time of application (section 4.2.5). - Depend upon the completion of another project or the receipt of another grant. - Duplicate activities in a project that has received a Federal award from another Federal award program, including the Local Food Promotion Program.
+- Are not focused on direct producer-to-consumer marketing. - Are for agricultural production, including crop production and the purchase of farm equipment, tools, materials, supplies and other related costs (section 4.4.) - Benefit only one agricultural producer, vendor, or individual.
+Applicants must collaborate with others to benefit the larger community. - Are to purchase land, or for construction of a building or structure. - Intend to register, train, and/or educate customers on Food Assistance Programs such as SNAP, WIC, etc. (other than how they can use those benefits at the market) - Depend upon the completion of another project or the receipt of another grant. - Include legal fees and other costs associated with establishing a business or organization.

+Duplicate activities in a project that has received funding from another Federal award program, including the Local Food Promotion Program.

-For additional allowable and unallowable activities please refer to the AMS General Terms and Conditions.
-Applicants that have questions concerning the allowability of costs after reviewing the Terms and Conditions should contact AMS staff using the contact information listed under 7.0 Agency Contacts.
+For additional allowable and unallowable activities please refer to the AMS General Terms and Conditions as well as the FMLFPP Frequently Asked Questions (FAQ).
+Applicants that have questions concerning the allowability of costs after reviewing these documents should contact AMS staff using the contact information listed under 8.0 Agency Contacts.